norswap/autumn/doc/A4-basic-parsers.md

 field B that is declared after A. But we need to do this if our grammar includes any kind of recursion!

-A solution to this problem is the [`lazy`] parser that is showcased in [A2.
-Your First Grammar].
+A solution to this problem is the [`lazy`] parser that is showcased in [the corresponding section of A2][A2].
 Like we explained there:

 > `lazy` returns a parser that will be initialized when first used, based on the lambda that it was
 > passed.